 Hoosiers might be known for their obsession with sports, but these Midwesterners have also upped their game in the arena of family-friendliness.
 In the past several years, Indiana has drawn bigger crowds into its borders, especially from abroad and neighboring Illinois, thanks in part to its stellar economic record.

-Indiana currently boasts the 16th biggest state economy by GDP.
-That’s about the size of Norway’s, according to the American Enterprise Institute.
-Combined with the sixth lowest unemployment rate, the state offers one of the stronger markets in the nation for job seekers.
+Indiana currently boasts the 19th biggest state economy by GDP.
+That’s about the size of Singapore’s.
+Combined with an unemployment rate below the national average, the state offers a strong market for job seekers.
 Plus, earnings go a long way here, where cost of living is lower than in 41 other states.

 But that’s not all that working families in Indiana have to cheer about.
-In a WalletHub analysis, Indiana outranked 33 states in education and child care.
+In a WalletHub analysis, Indiana outranked 30 states in socio-economics and 38 in affordability when it comes to raising a family.
 And when it comes to health care openness and access, Indiana’s is one of the better states for parents and their kids.

 Best Places to Live in Indiana for Families